wp-plugins/wp-noframenoclickjacking/readme.txt

-=== WP noFrame/noClickjacking ===
+=== WP noFrames for Copy Protection ===

 Contributors:      RSPublishing
 Donate link:       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UGF2HGFDWM4ME
-Tags:              iframe, copy protection, frame breaker, content, protect, copyright, theft, clickjacking, frame, content protection, bust, frame buster
+Tags:              iframe, copy protection, frame breaker, content, protect, copyright, theft, clickjacking, frame, content protection, frame buster, X-Frame
 Requires at least: 3.0
-Tested up to:      4.0
+Tested up to:      4.1.2
-Stable tag:        1.0
+Stable tag:        1.1
 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

-WP noFrame/noClickjacking is a simple (yet) effective iframe breaking plugin that protects your site content from being embedded into other sites.
+WP noFrames for Copy Protection is a simple, yet effective iframe breaking plugin that protects your site content from being embedded into other sites.

 == Description ==

-WP noFrame/noClickjacking is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.
+WP noFrames for Copy Protection is a simple, yet effective frame breaking plugin that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.

 This lightweight plugin will add the Header always append X-Frame-Options DENY instruction to your .htaccess file - where the DENY rule will prevent ALL domains from framing your content.